When buying a car, never tell the salesperson your budget

 Volume discounts

 Dealerships frequently work with banks and lending institutions in large volumes.
-This can lead to special arrangements and discounts on interest rates and fees, which they can pass on to customers to make financing through them more attractive.
+This can lead to special arrangements and discounts on interest rates and fees.
+They can pass this on to customers to make financing through them more attractive.

 Dealer markup and commissions